drewrl3v/drewrl3v.github.io/04-puzzles.md

 He responds, 'Brothers and sisters I have none, but that man's father is my father's son.'

 What is the object obscuring the face of the man in the portrait?

+**December 2023:**
+Take a circle and draw two chords at random on the circle.
+What's the probability tha the two chords intersect?